justunsix/garden/README.md

 - Markdown
   - Content is managed in Emacs `org` files and converted to markdown in this repository using pandoc
-  - Conversion to markdown is still being worked on so expect broken links (internal links, some external links) and problems in markdown files
+  - Conversion to markdown is still being worked on so expect broken links, images, and problems in markdown files
 - Hosted on [GitHub pages](https://pages.github.com/)

 ## Acknowledgements